JBroks/booksy-reviews/README.md

 #### Search bar

 ##### Bugs:

-On Safari search bar placefolder is offset and not visible.
+On Safari search bar placeholder is offset and not visible.

-### Responsivness testing
+### Responsiveness testing

 This site was tested across multiple browsers (Google Chrome, Safari, Mozilla Firefox, Opera) and on multiple mobile devices (iPad Mini, iPad, Huawei P20) to ensure compatibility and responsiveness.